-The classroom component will further develop leadership by analyzing various leadership theories and models.
-These leadership fundamentals are then utilized and practiced during the various leadership opportunities each student has at Wyoming Catholic College throughout their daily life, work-study positions, the weeklong trips, and any other leadership opportunity in and out of school.
-The classroom component is designed to enhance the hands-on experience each student receives during the Outdoor Weeks and more.
+In the same semesters, students are required to attend one day-long ELP Workshop.
+These Workshops help students to further develop their leadership skills through analysis of various leadership theories and models.
+These leadership fundamentals are then utilized and practiced during the various leadership opportunities each student has at Wyoming Catholic College, whether in his or her daily life, in work-study positions, or during the weeklong trips.
+The ELP Workshops are designed to enhance the hands-on experience each student receives during the Outdoor Weeks.
 While hands-on experience is imperative to learn and practice leadership skills, understanding leadership fundamentals and theories will further improve every student's leadership.
-While the Outdoor Weeks value has a lot to do with each student's personal willingness to improve and learn from successes and mistakes, "the more you put into it the more you will get out of it", the classroom component does provide a baseline of information that is taught to every student.